Choose your state

-Stanley Cup Betting 101 How to bet on the Stanley Cup
+Boxing Betting 101 How to bet on boxing online

-You can bet on the Stanley Cup finals in four easy steps:
+You can bet on boxing online in four easy steps:

 Every state has different laws when it comes to online sports betting.

-In most cases, if online sports betting is legal in your state you'd be able to bet on the Stanley Cup.
+In most cases, if sports betting is legal in your state you'd be able to bet on boxing.

-Legal sports betting sites like Unibet will give you the option of betting on the Stanley Cup if it's legal in your state.
+Licensed sports betting sites like Unibet will give you the option of betting on boxing if it's legal in your state.

-You can legally bet on the Stanley Cup on Unibet if you live in:
+You can legally bet on boxing on Unibet if you live in:

 - New Jersey

-Step 2 Visit a betting site or download a betting app
+Step 2 Visit a boxing betting site or download a boxing betting app

-Now that you know you live in a state where online betting is legal it's time to move on to step two.
+Now that you know you live in a state where boxing betting is legal it's time to move on to step two.

 Step 3 Sign Up

-You can check out the latest betting lines and odds during the Stanley Cup for free in online sportsbooks.
+You can check out the latest boxing betting lines and odds for free in online sportsbooks.

 If you want to place your bets with real money though, you need to sign up with the sportsbook and make a deposit.